 New Measures Combat Home Appraisal Discrimination

 A home appraisal can be a nail-biting part of the real estate transaction process.
 An expert, someone you don’t know, comes to look at the home and says it’s worth XYZ dollars.
-You might feel it’s too high, which means paying more in property taxes, or too low, which means a lower sales price.
+You might feel it’s too high, which means paying more in property taxes, or too low, which means negotiating a lower sales price.

-But many people feel the home appraisal process can be unfair in other ways.
+However, some people feel the home appraisal process can be unfair in other ways.
 According to a report by NBC News, many homes in primarily African-American neighborhoods are appraised at 23% less than other homes.
-The situation is known as “home appraisal discrimination,” and it can add up to tangible challenges for homeowners who want a fair appraisal that reflects their home’s true value.
+The situation is known as “home appraisal discrimination.”

 About Home Appraisals